danvk/crosswalk/README.md

     }

 You now have two representations of your API: `api.ts` and `api.schema.json`.
-The recommended way to keep them in sync is to run `typescript-json-schema` as part of your continuous integration workflow and fail if there are any diffs.
+The recommended way to keep them in sync is to run `ts-json-schema-generator` as part of your continuous integration workflow and fail if there are any diffs.
 The TypeScript definition (`api.ts`) is the source of truth, not the JSON Schema (`api.schema.json`).